SUNET/norduni-developer/README.md

 ## How?

-To start a postgresql and neo4j database just run `start.sh`.
-After that start NOCLook using runserver or pycharm.
+To start just run `start.sh`.

-TODO: Create a docker image for NOCLook.
+That should start a Neo4j database, a PostgreSQL database, a Nginx webserver and the NOCLook application.

+The script will ask you for sudo rights to write in your hosts file.
+The following entrys will be added.

+172.16.21.100   postgres.norduni_dev postgres.norduni.docker
+172.16.21.110   neo4j.norduni_dev neo4j.norduni.docker
+172.16.21.120   noclook.norduni_dev noclook.norduni.docker
+172.16.21.130   nginx.norduni_dev nginx.norduni.docker

+If you see no errors in the output you should be able to open your browser to nginx.norduni.docker and see the NOCLook app.

 ### Import data
 To reinitialize the databases using the latest backups you first need to symlink the norduni and nistore repo under the sources dir.